phoenixlabsresearch/spark-docs/periphery-contracts/wethgateway.md

 Method for ETH (or native chain token) recovery in case of stuck ETH due selfdestruct or transfer ether to pre-computated contract address before deployment.

 {% hint style="info" %}
-Can be called only by the owner of the contract i.e. Aave Governance.
+Can be called only by the owner of the contract i.e. Maker Governance.
 {% endhint %}

 ### View